 Day 1 – Demo Day!
 On this first day, we set up plastic walls to protect the home from dust, protected the path from the entry door to the kitchen with building paper, and then went to town removing the appliances, countertops, backsplash, plumbing fixtures, and cabinet doors and drawers.

-Day 2 – On the second day, we created the template for the future countertop, which take a few days to fabricate off-site.
+Day 2 – On the second day, we created the template for the future countertop, which takes a few days to fabricate off-site.
 The electrical team began the wiring for the new outlet plug.
 We also started making cabinet modifications to cater to new pull-out drawers per owner’s request.

 Days 3 & 4 – On these days, we continued with cabinet modifications as well as refinishing the doors and drawers off-site.
 The countertop was also fabricated off-site.